Snippet-Script/auditor_product/README.md

 - Local asset uploads and image insertion
 - Export current page to PNG (manual canvas render) & JSON of elements
 - Multi-page support with rename/add/delete
+ - Preview button jumps to the Preview route; from there, proceed to Contacts

 ## Persistence